 Only Agents of Shayateen who are desensitized to evil will attempt to claim that in these worst of times, close to the Hour, the strict conditions set by Rasulullah (sallallahu alayhi wasallam) upon which permissibility was solely based, and which were no longer being met adequately even during the blessed era of the Sahabah (radhiyallahu anhu), can suddenly be fulfilled by today’s men and women.

-The Fuqaha of all Madh-habs throughout the ages have not only affirmed the prohibition initiated by the Sahabah (radhiayallahu anhu) above, but were also eventually constrained to prohibit even Great-Grandmas (al-Ajooz ul-Kabeer) from coming to Masjids, as the fitnah and fasaad increased with each era.
+Many of the Fuqaha have not only affirmed the prohibition initiated by the Sahabah (radhiayallahu anhu) above, but were also eventually constrained to prohibit even Great-Grandmas (al-Ajooz ul-Kabeer) from coming to Masjids, as the fitnah and fasaad increased with each era.

 QUOTES OF THE FUQAHA (JURISTS) WHO TRANSMITTED THE RULING OF THE SALAF-US-SAALIHEEN

-The following excerpts from the the Shaafi’ authority, Allamah Ibn Hajar Haythami, encapsulates the position of all Four Madh-habs, and brands anyone who fails to understand the simple principles upon which Ijma’ (consensus) was based, as a Ghabi (stupid moron) dominated by his lowly desires:
+The following excerpts from the the Shaafi’ authority, Allamah Ibn Hajar Haythami, encapsulates the position of all Four Madh-habs in regards to the termination of Rasulullah’s (sallallahu alayhi wasallam) initial permission, minus the fulfilment of a whole host of stringent pre-conditions set by Rasulullah (sallallahu alayhi wasallam) himself, and brands anyone who fails to understand the simple principles upon which Ijma’ (consensus) was based, as a Ghabi (stupid moron) dominated by his lowly desires:

 “There is consensus (Ijma’ of all madh-habs) on the prohibition of women going to the Masjid, Eid Salaat and visiting the graves in view of the absence of the conditions of permissibility which had existed during the age of the Nabi (sallallahu alayhi wasallam).
 This is the averment of Shaikh Taqiuddin Al-Husni and Shaikh Alaauddeen Muhammad Al-Bukhaari, who were two great Imaams among the Mutaqaddimeen (the early Fuqaha). ……What these two Shaikhs have said, namely, the Mufta Bihi ruling is the prohibition on women’s emergence.
 Only a ghabi (stupid moron) following his lowly (nafsaani) desires will not accept this.